-- b) The number of model aircraft eligible for entry is two (2). - c) Paragraph B.3.1.a) of Section 4B (Builder of Model Aircraft) is not applicable to class F3S. - d) For power device limitations, noise rule, and radio equipment: See 5.1.2 - e) Noise limits apply to model aircraft with piston engines only.
+- b) The number of model aircraft eligible for entry is two (2). - c) For power device limitations, noise rule, and radio equipment: See 5.1.2 - d) Noise limits apply to model aircraft with piston engines only.

 5.12.3.
 Definition and number of helpers